Murder of Dee Dee Blanchard: Trials

-After the disclosure of how Dee Dee had treated Gypsy, sympathy for her as the victim of a violent murder rapidly shifted to her daughter as a long-term victim of child abuse.
-While the charge of first-degree murder can carry the death penalty under Missouri law or life without parole, County Prosecutor Dan Patterson announced he would not seek the death penalty for either Gypsy or Godejohn, calling the case "extraordinary and unusual".
-After her attorney obtained her medical records from Louisiana, he secured a plea bargain to second-degree murder for Gypsy.
-She was so undernourished up to this point, during the year she was in the county jail, her lawyer told BuzzFeed that she had gained 14 lb, in contrast to most of his clients who typically lose weight in that situation.
-In July 2016, she accepted the plea bargain and was sentenced to ten years in prison.
+After the disclosure of how Dee Dee allegedly treated Gypsy, public sympathy shifted from Dee Dee as the victim of a violent murder to Gypsy as a long‑term victim of child abuse.
+Although first-degree murder can carry the death penalty or life without parole under Missouri law, County Prosecutor Dan Patterson announced that he would not seek the death penalty for either Gypsy or Godejohn, calling the case "extraordinary and unusual".
+After Gypsy's attorney obtained her medical records from Louisiana, he secured a plea agreement for second-degree murder.
+Her lawyer told BuzzFeed that she had been so undernourished that she gained 14 pounds (6.4 kg) during her first year in the county jail, in contrast to most of his clients who typically lose weight.
+In July 2016, Gypsy accepted the plea deal and was sentenced to ten years in prison.

-Godejohn still faced the more severe charge because prosecutors contended that he initiated the murder plot, and he and Gypsy agreed that he was the one who killed Dee Dee.
-He was also more severely prosecuted due to different personal circumstances; Godejohn was given less sympathy and understanding due to a lack of involvement in the abuse.
-Gypsy's plea bargain agreement did not require her to testify against him.
-In January 2017, his trial was postponed when prosecutors requested a second psychiatric exam; his lawyers contend that he has an intelligence quotient of 82 and is on the autism spectrum, suggesting that he has diminished capacity.
-He initially waived his right to a trial by jury, but changed his mind in June of that year.
+Godejohn continued to face the more severe charge because prosecutors argued that he initiated the murder plot, and both he and Gypsy acknowledged that he killed Dee Dee.
+Prosecutors also pursued a harsher case against him due to his lack of involvement in the alleged abuse.
+Gypsy's plea agreement did not require her to testify against him.
+In January 2017, his trial was postponed after prosecutors requested a second psychiatric evaluation; his attorneys argued that he had an IQ of 82 and was on the autism spectrum, suggesting diminished capacity.
+He initially waived his right to a jury trial, but reversed that decision in June 2017.
+In an interview prior to his trial Godejohn stated, "All the planning, she did every bit of it," Godejohn said.
+"She pretty much willed the knife in my hand to commit the deed herself.
+She is the mastermind behind the entire thing.
+As far as I'm concerned, she's as guilty as I am."

+At trial, Godejohn stated that he asked Gypsy to run away with him instead on the day of the murder and that she refused and said she wanted him to kill her mother.